IliosTOP/QA-Mobile-Automation-testing-python-with-PyTest/README.md

+## Description
-## Mobile Automation test with python and PyTest
+Mobile Automation test based on Appium python with pytest Framework. <br>
+- The Test uses the page object framework.
+- HTML report can be generated with the pytest-html plugin.
+- If test fails, it should take screenshot.

 # _My Work_